The stories of Elijah run the 13 tribes of Israel as do the

 16And the people went out and plundered the camp of Aram.
 So a measure of fine flour was sold for a shekel and 2 measures of barley for a shekel, according to the word of Yahvah.

-17And the king placed his aide in charge of the gate; and the people trod on him at the gate and he died, as the prophet of god had said when he came down as a messenger to him.
+17And the king placed his aide in charge of the gate; and the people trod on him at the gate and he died, as the prophet of god had said when he came down as a king to him.

 18And it came to pass as the prophet of god had foretold to the king saying, A measure of fine flour for a shekel and 2 measures of barley for a shekel will be sold tomorrow at this time in the gate of Samaria.